Idorobots/spartan/README.md

 - exception handling with restarts (`raise` & `handle`) relying on the continuations,
 - actor model (`spawn`, `send`, `recv`),
 - a built-in, Rete-based Rule Based System (`signal!`, `assert!`, `retract!`, `select` and `notify-whenever`),
+- two compilation targets (`ECMAScript6`, `r7rs`).

 See [here](test/sprtn) for some usage examples.

-The compiler is far from being useful, it doesn't even have a code generator yet, and it performs only rudimentary low-hanging fruit optimizations.
+The compiler is far from being useful, it performs only rudimentary low-hanging fruit optimizations.
 It loosely follows the nanopass framework, with currently implemented passes being:

 - parsing,
 - built-in macro expansion,